Ramleton/dnd-cards/README.md

 - Download the repository.
 - Ensure you have pnpm installed.
-- Open a terminal in the folder and type ./run.sh
+- Open a terminal and run "pnpm install && pnpm start"